KDE/digikam-doc/main_window/similarity_view.rst

     :alt:
     :align: center

-    Find Duplicates Tool Searching in Whole Albums Collection
+    Find Duplicates Tool Searching in Whole Albums Collection and Displaying Results in Icon-View

-An overview of the result will be given in the **Left Sidebar**.
-The first column shows the reference images of each single result.
-The Items column tells you how many images belong to each result including the reference image.
-The last column shows the average similarity which gives you an idea about how similar the images of every result might be.
+An overview of the result will be given in the duplicate list-view from the left side.
+The first column shows the **Reference images** (Ref.) as thumbnail for each single result.
+The **Items** column tells you how many images belong to each result including the **Reference image**.
+The last column shows the **Average similarity** which gives you an idea about how similar the images of every result might be.
 The reference image with its 100 % is not included in the average.
-Note that the results can be sorted by clicking on one of the column headers.
+Note that the results can be sorted by clicking on one of the column headers. **Reference dates** and **Reference albums** columns are the properties of the **Reference images**.

 .. figure:: images/mainwindow_search_duplicates_tableview.webp
     :alt:
     :align: center

-    Find Duplicates Tool Searching in Whole Tags Collection and Displaying Results in a Table-View
+    Find Duplicates Tool Searching in Whole Tags Collection and Displaying Results in Table-View

-Individual similarity values for each item can be obtained in the table view of the Image Area (**Table** button on the Main Toolbar).
+Individual similarity values for each item can be obtained in the **Table-View** mode (**Table** button on the Main Toolbar).
 Click with the right mouse button over one of the column headers and select **Similarity** from **Item Properties** to display the similarity column.
 By clicking on the header of this column then the results will be sorted by similarity grouped by reference images.
 Clicking repeatedly on the header will toggle between ascending and descending order.

 **Remove Duplicates** allows to delete all duplicate images of the current selected item from **Duplicates** list.